 Tips for College Success

-Even though I’m a bit late with this one (oops!), it’s never really too late to get organized, get prioritized, and get on track towards achieving academic and all-around success in college.
-Freshman year of college is an overwhelming time for even the most prepared of young students.
+College success starts early, but the Freshman year of college is already an overwhelming time for even the most prepared of young students.
 The demands and workload are greater, and the accountability systems and oversight are fewer than in high school, so many new students are understandably overwhelmed.
-Add in the pressure of a new social life with far greater temptations, and college life can seem unmanageable and trying to navigate for new students.
+Add in the pressure of a new social life with far greater temptations, advanced courses and majors, APA writing and college life can seem unmanageable and trying to navigate for new students.

 However, with some simple tips (and then putting them into practice!), all students who want to achieve success can.
 Here is Part 1 of my tips for a successful college career: